How to be the Ultimate Holiday Host

 - Best Ever Quinoa Salad

 - Guiltless Kale Caesar Salad

-Know you will have Turkey Left overs?
-Grab the ingredients to make this Simple and oh- so- satisfying Turkey Butternut Squash Stew!
-It’t everyone in our families favorite meal- post turkey day!
+We are those people, you know, the ones who get the turkey that is just a liiiiiitttle to big??
+We do it on purpose every holiday because, to us, nothing is better than turkey left overs!
+IF you tend to do the same, Grab the ingredients to make this Simple and oh- so- satisfying Turkey Butternut Squash Stew!
+It’s everyone in our families favorite meal- post turkey day!

 Wishing you and yours a lovely Holiday!
 Hope these tips + recipes were helpful!
 Be sure to send us note or tag us in your delicious creations on Instagram!